oVirt/vdsm/README.md

 $ sudo vdsm-tool configure --force
 ```

-`--force` flag will override old conf files with VDSM defaults and
+`--force` flag will override old configuration files with VDSM defaults and
 restart services that were configured (if were already running).

 Enable and start VDSM service: